NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 My goal is to create a sense of trust and assurance from the first moment of contact.

 - I start with a professional and polite greeting, using the client’s name if known.
+*Hi Sarah, thank you for reaching out.
+I understand you're experiencing an issue with the VPN.
+I’ll assist you with that right away.*